-- 1. Housing Production Trust Fund The District continues to maintain a dedicated source of local funding for housing production through its Housing Production Trust Fund (HPTF) that is managed by DHCD. - 2.
-Rental Housing Conversion and Sale Amendment Act of 2005 DC continues to enforce the Rental Housing Conversion and Sale Amendment Act of 2005 this strong First Right of Refusal law is now administered at DHCD, more effectively aligning the purpose of the law with the Department charged with creating and preserving affordable housing opportunities. - 3.
-The Housing Regulations Administration (HRA) HRA, which includes the Rental Accommodations Division, the Rental Conversion and Sale Division and the Housing Resource Center, continues to administer the District's rental housing regulations and now implements the District's Inclusionary Zoning program.
-The HRA is able to provide a faster response to apartment building conversion concerns which can affect low income and disenfranchised tenants since the notification process is streamlined within the agency and displacement can be avoided or prevented altogether. - 4.
-Residential and Community Services Division The FY2010 Request for Applications (RFA) by the Residential and Community Services Division (RCS) addressed the needs of underserved areas by providing funds for housing counseling organizations targeting various communities. - 5.
-Program Monitoring Division Through the Program Monitoring Division's fair housing unit, DHCD provides technical assistance and training to sub-recipients on fair housing and accessibility compliance for construction projects and programs.
-As well, DHCD continues to monitor all its sub-recipients to ensure compliance with fair housing and equal opportunity laws and regulations. - 6.
-Fair Housing Symposium The District held its Ninth Annual Fair Housing Symposium in April 2010.
+- Housing Production Trust Fund The District continues to maintain a dedicated source of local funding for housing production through its Housing Production Trust Fund (HPTF) that is managed by DHCD. - Rental Housing Conversion and Sale Amendment Act of 2005 DC continues to enforce the Rental Housing Conversion and Sale Amendment Act of 2005 this strong First Right of Refusal law is now administered at DHCD, more effectively aligning the purpose of the law with the Department charged with creating and preserving affordable housing opportunities. - The Housing Regulation Administration (HRA) HRA, which includes the Rental Accommodations Division, the Rental Conversion and Sale Division and the Housing Resource Center, continues to administer the District's rental housing regulations and now implements the District's Inclusionary Zoning program.
+The HRA is able to provide a faster response to apartment building conversion concerns which can affect low income and disenfranchised tenants since the notification process is streamlined within the agency and displacement can be avoided or prevented altogether. - Program Monitoring Division Through the Program Monitoring Division's fair housing unit, DHCD provides technical assistance and training to sub-recipients on fair housing and accessibility compliance for construction projects and programs.
+As well, DHCD continues to monitor all its sub-recipients to ensure compliance with fair housing and equal opportunity laws and regulations. - Fair Housing Symposium The District held its Ninth Annual Fair Housing Symposium in April 2010.
 This year, DHCD partnered with the DC Office of Human Rights and the Equal Rights Center to bring District residents and service providers a day full of experts in the areas of accessibility, policy, predatory lending, language access and immigration as it relates to fair housing.
-This year's theme, "Furthering Fair Housing, Pathway to Opportunity," and the program's panel discussions echoed the national sentiment of change. - 7.
-Community-Based Organization partners The Department partners with nonprofit and private sector housing advocates and practitioners to affirmatively further fair housing and provide greater education coverage of housing and fair housing issues to target communities.
-This is accomplished by funding community-based organizations to provide outreach and education to District residents who are tenants and homeowners on topics such a purchase programs for first time homeowners, comprehensive homeownership and housing counseling, foreclosure prevention and assistance for relocation, and location of apartments.
-DHCD has contracted with Marshall Heights Community Development Organization, University Legal Services, Latino Economic Development Corporation, Lydia's House and the Central American Resource Center, among others, to provide comprehensive housing services.
+This year's theme, "Furthering Fair Housing, Pathway to Opportunity," and the program's panel discussions echoed the national sentiment of change. - Community-Based Organization partners The Department partners with nonprofit and private sector housing advocates and practitioners to affirmatively further fair housing and provide greater education coverage of housing and fair housing issues to target communities.
+This is accomplished by funding community-based organizations to provide outreach and education to District residents who are tenants and homeowners on topics such as purchase programs for first time homeowners, comprehensive homeownership and housing counseling, foreclosure prevention and assistance for relocation, and location of apartments.
+DHCD has contracted with University Legal Services, Latino Economic Development Corporation, Lydia's House

-- 8. Targeted spending of scarce resources While the impact of the current economic and housing environment has created new challenges in efforts to preserve homeownership in diverse communities, the Department has partnered with community-based, private sector and nonprofit partners such as the Fannie Mae Corporation and the Urban Institute to ensure effective analysis and targeting of scarce resources to maximize outreach and education to empower residents about their choices. - 9.
-Americans with Disabilities Act training program For several years DHCD hosts an annual mandatory accessibility compliance training covering Section 504 of the Rehabilitation Act of 1973, the Fair Housing Act as Amended, and the Americans with Disabilities Act for staff and sub-recipients.
+- and the Central American Resource Center, and Housing Counseling Services, Inc., to provide comprehensive housing services. - Targeted spending of scarce resources While the impact of the current economic and housing environment has created new challenges in efforts to preserve homeownership in diverse communities, the Department has partnered with community-based, private sector and nonprofit partners such as the Fannie Mae Corporation and the Urban Institute to ensure effective analysis and targeting of scarce resources to maximize outreach and education to empower residents about their choices. - Americans with Disabilities Act training program For several years, DHCD has hosted an annual mandatory accessibility compliance training covering Section 504 of the Rehabilitation Act of 1973, the Fair Housing Act as Amended, and the Americans with Disabilities Act for staff and sub-recipients.
 This year, the seventh annual training is scheduled for December 2010.
 The training covers practical and regulatory actions and requirements concerning accessible features for multifamily and single family housing and its parallels in the local municipal and federal regulations.